knorm/knorm/docs-vuepress/guides/models.md

 ```

 Since models are only automatically added when they are `require`d, it's
-recommended to load all the models syncronously when starting up a node server.
+recommended to load all the models syncronously when starting up a node app.
 For example:

 ```js